 Second, most organic fertilizers have a low nitrogen content.
 You have to be extra careful about applying nitrogen to your lawn if you have dogs because when your dog pees in the grass, they add even more nitrogen to the soil.

 The combination of a high-nitrogen fertilizer and dog urine often results in fertilizer burn and brown patches in the lawn.

-Professional Lawn Care Help
+How a Lawn Care Service Can Help

 When you fertilize your grass on a regular schedule, it will grow faster than ever, which is great … unless you want to spend your weekends on something other than mowing the lawn.

 Want a thick, healthy lawn with lots of new growth without the hassle of keeping it cut?
 Weekly lawn mowing service and routine fertilization from LawnStarter’s local lawn care pros are only a click away.